Ye-Buehler/GDB-ML/README.rst

 ======
-Sampling a GDB-20 database of 32 trillion drug-like molecules by generative artificial intelligence
+Sampling a Trillion-Sized GDB-20 Database of Drug-Like Molecules by Generative Artificial Intelligence
 ======